Herbert Harington: Army career

-After joining the 4 battalion East Surrey Regiment, a militia battalion, as a second lieutenant in 1886, Harington was commissioned in the regular army Lincolnshire Regiment in 1887.
+After joining the 4th (3rd Royal Surrey Militia) Battalion, East Surrey Regiment, a militia battalion, as a second lieutenant in 1886, Harington was commissioned in the regular army Lincolnshire Regiment in 1887.
 He served for four years in India, including at Cawnpore, and was promoted lieutenant in 1890.
 After briefly returning to the UK, he served at Singapore, at that time part of the Straits Settlement, for two years.
 He was promoted captain in 1897 and served in South Africa during the Second Boer War.
 He was part of the force which captured Pretoria, was mentioned in dispatches and awarded the Queen's and King's South Africa Medals with five clasps.

 He served in South Africa until March 1904 and retired from the Army at the end of the year, joining the Reserve of Officers.
 He was mobilized at the outbreak of World War I in 1914, serving in the War Office throughout the war.
 He was Deputy Assistant Adjutant General in the War Office from 1916 and promoted to the brevet rank of major.
 He was mentioned in dispatches a further three times and promoted to lieutenant-colonel in the 1919 New Year Honours before rejoining the reserve until he reached the age limit for service in 1922.